tatsuhidehirakawa/ReactTestSite/README.md

 ## Personal Development Practice Repository (use STGprd environment)
 1. Overview
 It is a full-stack package for web development, focusing on the technology stack presented in the next chapter.
 It is optimized primarily as a template for creating large-scale CtoC sites.
-In particular, it is RESTful, does not use CSS-in-JS, minimizes Paas dependencies, emphasizes orthogonality and loose coupling, static typing, and Docker usage.
+In particular, it is RESTful, minimizes Paas dependencies, emphasizes orthogonality and loose coupling, static typing, and Docker usage.

 2. Technology stacks.
 Common: Docker, GNU Make, VSCode, Git&Github, Mermaid.js.